 STEP ONE: Prepare and Submit a Phase I Feasibility Proposal (instructions and link to template provided below).
 The purpose of the Phase I Feasibility Proposal is for the proposing small business concern to provide documentation to substantiate that both Phase I feasibility and the scientific and technical merit described in the topic have been met.
 The Phase I Feasibility Proposal must: demonstrate that the proposing small business concern performed Phase I-type research and development (R&D) and provide a concise summary of Phase II objectives, work plan, related research, key personnel, transition/commercialization plan, and estimated costs.
-Feasibility funded SBIR/STTR work.
+Feasibility documentation MUST NOT be solely based on work performed under prior or ongoing federally funded SBIR/STTR work.
 The government will evaluate Phase I Feasibility Proposals and select small business concerns to submit a Full DP2 Proposal.
 Demonstrating proof of feasibility is a requirement for a DP2 award.
-The small business concern must submit a Phase I Feasibility is a Proposal to be considered for selection to submit a Full DP2 Proposal.
+The small business concern must submit a Phase I Feasibility Proposal.